OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board - Passthrough/README.md

 7 - The Bill of Materials page will show you a render of the board without parts.
 You can click the `NEXT` button here unless you see any issues with the board<br/>

 8 - You will now have the option to upload two files:
-- For the `Add BOM File` you will need to choose the `BOM - RP2040 Advanced Breakout Board v5.3E.csv` file that is located in the Hardware files folder
+- For the `Add BOM File` you will need to choose the `BOM - RP2040 Advanced Breakout Board v5.5E - PT.csv` file that is located in the Hardware files folder
-- For the `Add CPL File` you will need to choose the `CPL - RP2040 Advanced Breakout Board v5.3E.csv` file that is located in the Hardware files folder<br/>
+- For the `Add CPL File` you will need to choose the `CPL - RP2040 Advanced Breakout Board v5.3E - PT.csv` file that is located in the Hardware files folder<br/>
 Once these two files have been uploaded you can press the `Process BOM & CPL` button.

 9 - You will now see a list of components that will be used to assemble the boards.
-If there are not listed issues here you can click on on the `NEXT` button. (note 6), (note 7), (note 8)
+If there are not listed issues here you can click on on the `NEXT` button. (note 6), (note 7), (note 8), (note 9), (note10)

 Note 6 - You may get an error about the H3 and H4 designators not existing in the BOM file.
 This is OK and you can press `continue`.
 H3 and H4 are for the USB bypass and debug headers.
 They can be skipped.